 Try to avoid cow's milk and soy milk.
 If you must have milk in your latte or cappuccino – take it with almond or cashew milk.

 It seems that drinking green tea can help with acne.
 Green tea contains antioxidants and has been shown to have potent anti-inflammatory effects.
 A study in 80 women with acne showed that those who took 1,500 mg per day of green tea extract for four weeks experienced significant acne lesions reductions compared with a placebo group.

 Drinking sweetened and diet sodas should not be part of your diet.
 Water, sparkling water, green tea, hibiscus tea, and lemon water are much better choices for cold drinks.

 Can supplements help treat acne?

 Adding specific vitamins, minerals, and some plant extracts to your diet may help with acne.
 The DIM + cruciferous supplement is an excellent addition to treating hormonal acne.
 They contain natural extracts of cruciferous vegetables (kale, broccoli, alfalfa, and spinach) and are specially formulated to help balance hormones and reduce signs of acne in adult women.

-In summary, there are several foods that are best to be avoided when you have acne: milk and dairy products (milk, cheese, yogurt), frozen meals, fast food, meal bars, sugary cereals, chips, white bread, candy, cake, soda, cookies, energy drinks, sweetened sports drinks, sweetened juice, and alcohol.
+In summary, several foods are best to be avoided when you have acne: milk and dairy products (milk, cheese, yogurt), frozen meals, fast food, meal bars, sugary cereals, chips, white bread, candy, cake, soda, cookies, energy drinks, sweetened sports drinks, sweetened juice, and alcohol.
 When cooking, try to avoid omega-6-rich canola and soybean oils.